Mechanisms and Barriers in Nanomedicine conference-workshop - 2026 (3rd edition)

 • Marina A. Dobrovolskaia (Frederick National Laboratory)

-• Morteza Mahmoudi (Michigan State University), Liviu Movileanu (Syracuse University)
+• Morteza Mahmoudi (Michigan State University)

 • Christine K. Payne (Duke University)